masfernandez/nginx-proxy-local-development/README.md

 In combination with services such as xip.io (What is xip.io? please read documentation here: [http://xip.io](http://xip.io)), allows also:

 - No more /etc/hosts file editing
-- Develop and test local applications from external hosts without complicated configurations
+- Develop and test several local applications (webservers) from external hosts without complicated configurations
-- Free alternative to Ngrok, Serveo, etc.
+- Free alternative to Ngrok, Serveo, etc. (require some NAT configuration on router)